Theogoun/Thesis/docs/Navmesh.md

 To generate the NavMesh, we use the **NavMesh Surface** component.
 Below are the key fields and their purposes:

 - **Agent Type**:
-  Specifies the type of agent (e.g., humanoid, bicycle) for which the NavMesh is being generated.
+  Specifies the type of agent (e.g., pedestrian, bicycle) for which the NavMesh is being generated.
 We are going to dive into more detail in the following chapters

 - **Default Area**:
   Defines the default area type (e.g., Walkable) for the NavMesh.
 This determines where agents can navigate.